-Internal blinds Although expensive, they provide shade as required, although location and use may be problematic if growing climbing plants or vines.
+Internal blinds They provide shade as required, although location and use may be problematic if growing climbing plants or vines.
 Motorised systems with sensors enable remote control.

 Shade netting A canopy of polypropylene shade netting can be erected locally for specific plants or cover the house by attaching it to the framework.